sayansisodiya/custom-mapreduce-reports/README.md

 # Custom MapReduce Reports
 Reports describing custom implementation of distributed grep, gossip membership protocol, HDFS, and MapReduce in Go.
-The fi

 ## Disclaimer and Context
 This project was done as part of CS 425 (Distributed Systems) at UIUC in Fall 2023.
 As such, I cannot make the code public, but I have attached the reports from each stage of the project process (distributed grep, gossip membership protocol, HDFS, and MapReduce).
 This project was done in collaboration with Vraj Patel, another student.